indico/indico/docs/source/config/settings.rst

 .. data:: WALLET_LOGO_URL

     The URL to a custom logo used in Google Wallet tickets.
-If unset, the default Indico logo is used.
+If unset, a compact version of the default Indico logo is used.
 The URL must publicly accessible from the Internet and changes typically do not affect existing tickets.

     Default: ``None``